davidrg/ckwin/doc/optional-dependencies.md

    - openssl\
      - 1.1.1q\
        - files & directories from openssl 1.1.1q
+   - libdes\
+     - des\
+       - files & directories from the libdes distribution
    - libssh\
      - 0.9.6\
        - files & directories from libssh 0.9.6